OpenHEC/SNN-simulator-on-PYNQcluster/NEST_PYNQ_Jupyter/readme.md

 # Run the NEST on Jupyter notebook in PYNQ
-If you want to run nest on Jupyter notebook of PYNQ, you can refer to the following steps to execute.
+If you want to run NEST on Jupyter notebook of PYNQ, you can refer to the following steps to execute.
 ## Install NEST
 ### Install NEST requires
     sudo apt-get install -y cython libgsl-dev libltdl-dev libncurses-dev libreadline-dev python3-all-dev python3-numpy python3-scipy python3-matplotlib python3-nose openmpi-bin libopenmpi-dev